Present Perfect in English

 What is the present perfect tense?

-The present perfect is a tense that helps describe events that happened in the past but have an effect on the present.
-It is formed with the auxiliaries “have” or “has” plus the past participle of your verb.
+The present perfect tense describes events that occurred in the past but continue to have relevance or an effect in the present.
+It is formed with the auxiliaries “have” or “has” plus the past participle of the main verb.
 The present perfect helps express actions that began in the past and go on into the present.
 It is also used to talk about events that happened in the past but are still relevant in the present.

 For example, if you say, “I have seen that movie,” it means that you saw the movie at some point in the past, and it is still relevant to you.
 It does not necessarily mean that you saw the movie recently.